n3s0/n3s0.github.io/content/notes/fortinet/adding-an-address-external-resource-to-fortigate.md

 ---
-title: "Fortinet: Add An Address Threat Feed To FortiGate"
+title: "Fortinet: Add An Address External Resource To FortiGate"
 date: 2025-01-31T15:25:27-06:00
 summary: "Notes for adding an address threat feed to a FortiGate."
 draft: false